silnrsi/libreoffice-linguistic-tools/LinguisticTools/help/README.txt

 To see which version is installed, go to Tools -> Extension manager.

+4.1.1 03-Jul-2025  Keyman switched to default keyboard in Script Practice.
 4.1   10-Oct-2024  Interlinear word glosses.
                    Requires LibreOffice 6.1 or higher.
                    Apache OpenOffice is now too far behind.